kernel0x/bundlesaver/README.md

 # Bundle Saver
-A library for avoiding TransactionTooLargeException in Runtime.
+A library that fixes TransactionTooLargeException during state saving and restoring in Runtime.

 ## Just Say No to TransactionTooLargeException
-How many times, while sitting in the evening with a cup of tea and browsing through Crashlytics, have you encountered such a scenario?
+How many times, while sitting in the evening with a cup of tea and browsing through Crashlytics, have you encountered such an Exception?

 ````java
 Fatal Exception: java.lang.RuntimeException